-PH has proven itself the most effective place to launch and discover startups.
+PH has proven itself to be the most effective place to launch and discover startups.

-Think of PH as Reddit for product launches, but with a more kind community:
+Think of PH as Reddit for product launches, but with a kinder community.

-- Members of the PH community upvote their favorite products and leave comments.
+- Members of the PH community upvote their favorites and leave comments.